 The Challenge: Low Sewer Capacity Stalled Home Development Potential

-A home builder/developer in Trenton, Ontario was struggling with some of their neighbourhood developments because the municipality was unable to increase the wastewater treatment (WWTP) sewer capacity.
-As a result, the builders needed a low-flow alternative to gravity sewers that would solve the limitation challenges of the municipality’s system.
+A home builder/developer in Trenton, Ontario, struggled with some neighborhood developments because the municipality needed to increase the wastewater treatment (WWTP) sewer capacity.
+As a result, the builders required a low-flow alternative to gravity sewers that would solve the limitation challenges of the municipality’s system.

 The Solution: Basement Grinder Pump Stations

 We proposed that the E/One Indoor Grinder Pump (as part of our low-pressure sewer system solution) would remove infiltration and intrusion water from sewers—cutting sewage produced by 50%.
-The municipality approved a test installation of our system and required that we install a metering chamber at the end of the development’s street where they could monitor and confirm our numbers.
+The municipality approved a test installation of our system.
+It required that we install a metering chamber at the end of the development’s street where they could monitor and confirm our numbers.

 The Result: 50% Decrease in Sewage Production & Reduced Costs

 The test installation was a success.
 The municipality confirmed a 50% reduction in produced sewage and approved a permanent installation.